 City Planning Commission.
 The members appointed by the City to serve in an advisory capacity on planning and zoning matters.

 Class V Injection Well.
 A conduit through which potentially contaminated but generally non-hazardous fluids can move below land surface into or above an aquifer.
-The types of primary concern in Kingsbury County are 5W20-industrial process water and waste disposal wells and 5X28-automobile service station disposal wells.
-Typically, 5W20 types are commercial/ industrial facility septic tanks used to dispose of more than domestic wastewater.
-5X28 types are dry wells for wastes from repair bay drains at facilities servicing internal combustion vehicles and equipment.
+The types of primary concern are (1) commercial/industrial facility septic tanks when they are usedto dispose of more than domestic wastewater and (2) dry wells for repair/service bay drains at facilities servicing motorized vehicles/equipment.

 Clear View Triangle.
 A triangular-shaped portion of land established at street intersections and ingress/egress points in which there are restrictions on things erected, placed or planted which would limit or obstruct the sight distance of motorists entering or leaving the intersection.
 The clear view triangle is the triangular area created by connecting the center point of an intersection with two points that are located along the center line of a respective street at a prescribed distance from the center point.
 See Clear View Triangle Illustration.